carina-fehr/osProject/README.md

 - IMPORTANT: read the note at the beginning of the file first!
 - then run it like usual with: ./OShomework.sh

+To run LinkOS.sh (permanent script that runs OShomework.sh through GitHub):
+- use the command: `bash <(curl -s https://raw.githubusercontent.com/carina-fehr/osProject/main/LinkOS.sh)`
+- curl has to be installed using apt, not snap.
+This also applies to the programs used for the connect hijack.

 To run getchar function on simulated program:
 - To run getcharEda with test_getcharEda: read instructions at the beginning of the getcharEda file

-To run LinkOS.sh (permanent script that runs OShomework.sh through GitHub):
-- Look at the beginning of the LinkOS.sh file for bash line to execute

 If while running OShomeworkNP.sh or LinkOS.sh such an error message pops up `bash: ~/.bashrc: line 76: syntax error near unexpected token fi`, then:
 - just go to line 76 of bashrc with `nano ~/.bashrc` and erase the extra `fi` written there